Council Resources for AILA New York and

 Upstate New York Chapter:

-Your New York AIC Ambassador: L. Batya Schwartz Ehrens
+Your New York Council Ambassador: L. Batya Schwartz Ehrens

 Schwartz Ehrens Immigration Law

 About Batya: Ms. L. Batya Schwartz Ehrens is the principal attorney at Schwartz Ehrens Immigration Law.
 She represents individuals and employers regarding visa strategies and immigration compliance.
 Ms. Schwartz Ehrens assists professionals in all fields seeking nonimmigrant visas and permanent residence.
 Her clients include students, investors, entrepreneurs, physicians, scientists, executives, artists, and many others.
 She also handles family based immigration matters including marriage, DACA, and provisional waivers.